-FEE TYPE AMOUNT (Subject to change) REQUIRED OF Enrollment (Subject to change without notice.) \$46.00 per unit All students except high school students enrolling in less than 11.5 units through the College Connection Concurrent Enrollment Program or Middle College High School.
-Health Services \$16 for Summer \$19.00 for Fall & Spring Semesters All students (Students enrolled ONLY in off-campus or weekend classes, or part-time Concurrent Enrollment are exempt.)
-Student Representation \$1.00 All students (except Concurrent Enrollment Program and Middle College) Student Body \$8.00 See Explanation of Fees Additional Fees See Explanation of Fees section.
-Nonresident Tuition \$215 (plus \$46 per unit Enrollment Fee) This fee applies to nonresidents of California who are residents of other states. \$27.00 for Summer \$52.00 per semester/\$94 two-term (Fall/ Spring)/ \$2.00 per day For students who qualify for BOGW waiver: Persons who park motor vehicles (except motorcycles) on campus.
+FEE TYPE AMOUNT (Subject to change) REQUIRED OF Enrollment (Subject to change without notice.) \$46.00 per unit All students except high school students enrolling in less than 11.5 units through the College Con- nection Concurrent Enrollment Program or Middle College High School.
+Health Services \$17 for Summer \$20.00 for Fall & Spring Semesters All students (Students enrolled ONLY in off-cam- pus or weekend classes, or part-time Concurrent Enrollment are exempt.)
+Student Representation \$1.00 All students (except Concurrent Enrollment Pro- gram and Middle College) Student Body \$15.00 See Explanation of Fees Nonresident Tuition \$228 (plus \$46 per unit Enrollment Fee) This fee applies to nonresidents of California who are residents of other states. \$26.00 for Summer \$53.00 per semester/\$96 two-term (Fall/ Spring)/ \$3.00 per day For students who qualify for BOGW waiver: \$25 for summer Persons who park motor vehicles (except motorcycles) on campus.
 Daily permits may be purchased from ticket dispensers in designated areas.
-Free parking Saturday and Sunday. \$25 for summer (Optional; not transferable to other students.)
+Free parking Saturday and Sunday.
+(Optional; not transferable to other students.)
 Parking \$30.00 per semester/\$60 two-term (Fall/ Spring) Disabled parking permits are issued only by the Disability Resource Center.
 Audit \$15.00 per unit (Students enrolling in a variable unit course must pay for maximum units.)
 See Auditing policy in College Catalog.
 Students approved to audit a course.
 Students enrolled in 10 or more units for credit can audit up to 3 additional units free of charge.
 Returned Check \$20.00 Students whose personal checks are returned by the bank.
 Only cash, credit card, or cashier's check will be honored to clear a returned check.
 Bookstore fee may differ.
-Duplicate Registration Receipt \$1.00 Students who request a replacement or duplicate registration receipt Duplicate Diploma \$20.00 Transcript \$5.00 Official Transcript \$10 additional for rush service Students requesting an official transcript of their academic record at Cañada College, College of San Mateo and/or Skyline College.
-International Application Fee \$50.00 (non-refundable) All new international students International Student Tuition Fee International Student Capital Outlay Fee \$215 per unit (plus \$46 per unit Enrollment Fee) \$8.00 per unit International Students International Student (F-1 Visa) and all other nonimmigrant Visa holders (including J-1): Health Insurance \$648 Fall \$648 Spring \$1,296 Full Year F-1 International students will be charged a mandatory health insurance fee each semester.
+Online Instructional Materials Access Fee Varies by Course (students enrolling in courses with online instructional materials access fees will be notified prior to the start of the semester) License fee for course digital material access.
+The fee provides students with discounted instructional course materials including a digital textbook and interactive learning platforms.
+Online instructional materials access fees will be billed to the student during the first week of the semester (listed as Inclusive Digital Access and is refundable).
+Stu- dents may opt out of the fee through the bookstore before the semester begins.
+Duplicate Diploma \$20.00 Transcript \$5.00 Official Transcript Students requesting an official transcript of their academic record at Cañada College, College of San Mateo and/or Skyline College International Application Fee \$50.00 (non-refundable) All new international students International Student Tuition Fee International Student Capital Out- lay Fee \$228 per unit (plus \$46 per unit Enrollment Fee) \$8.00 per unit International Students Health Insurance for international students on F-1 student visa \$684 Fall \$684 Spring \$1,368 Full Year F-1 International students will be charged a mandatory health insurance fee each semester.
 The health insurance fee cannot be waived.
-For more information about health insurance, logon to: www.4studenthealth.com/smccd
+For more information about health insurance, logon to: www.4studenthealth.com/smccd Materials Fee \$2.00 - 8.00 See course description.